Do you want to save time and money cooking at home but don’t know where to start?

 What can you wash, chop or cook to prep for this week’s meals?

 You’ll need essential kitchen tools such as a good knife, a cutting board, measuring cups and spoons, and storage containers.
 A food processor and slow cooker are also handy when you do a lot of cooking.

-Clean out your gadget drawer and cabinets and make a list of items you need to help meal prep easier.
+Clean out your gadget drawer and cabinets and make a list of items you need for meal prep, batch cooking and reheating leftovers.

 Tip 7: Be Flexible and Realistic

 Meal planning is not a diet.
 So you don’t have to feel like you need to stick to a weekly menu exactly as you planned it, especially if other things are going on in your life that week.